-Another thing to keep in mind when thinking about storage is considering a solid state drive (SSD) instead of a traditional hard drive.
-SSDs are much faster than traditional hard drives, which means you can open and find files faster.
+Today, most computers have at least one SSD, or solid state drive, for storage.
+SSDs are much faster than older HDDs (hard disk drives with moving, magnetic parts), which means you can open and find files faster.
 SSDs are your best bet for a boot drive, with traditional hard drives best suited as additional storage space and secondary drives.

 If you’re concerned about running out of space on your drive, don’t be.
 There are so many options to expand your storage for either a laptop or desktop with an inexpensive external hard drive or even cloud storage.
 External drives (you can find both external hard drives and external SSDs) are great, and these days, depending on which one you buy, can be just as fast as your internal drive thanks to new technologies such as Thunderbolt 3.

 If you’re shopping for a laptop, chances are it’ll have integrated wireless networking features.
 This means you can log on to the internet at broadband speeds when in range of a Wi-Fi network, be it at home, work, school, or one of many thousand “hotspots” around the world, including cafés, hotels, airport lounges, and so on.
 The latest laptops have 802.11ax (Wi-Fi 6) technology — which offers a 30% to 60% speed boost over the older 802.11ac (Wi-Fi 5) technology and is a safer bet if you want to prepare for future devices.